skip to main content

 2. Maintain the confidentiality of the family’s immigration status when referring them to community organizations.

-4. The HCPSS will partner with private and public institutions of higher learning to provide information and resources on the transition to college for students with legal immigration status and those without legal immigration status.
+5. HCPSS will partner with private and public institutions of higher learning to provide information and resources on the transition to college for students with legal immigration status and those without legal immigration status.

-V. Communication and Dissemination
+IV.
+Communication and Dissemination

-2. The Superintendent/Designee will communicate to the community through various avenues, the development of this policy and the safeguards in place to ensure the handling of privileged information regarding all students, including foreign-born students and students perceived to be foreign-born.
+2. The Superintendent/designee will communicate to the community through various avenues, the development of this policy and the safeguards in place to ensure the handling of privileged information regarding all students, including foreign-born students and students perceived to be foreign-born.

-3. The Superintendent/Designee will provide translations of this policy in languages which represent the HCPSS community.
+3. The Superintendent/designee will provide translations of this policy in languages which represent the HCPSS community.

 4. All communications to the community, students, and HCPSS employees regarding this policy, will be articulated in a manner that does not create anxiety or fear among stakeholders.

-VI.
-Professional Development
+V. Professional Development

 1. The principal/designee will provide professional development with the goal of increasing employee understanding of the diverse experiences and backgrounds of foreign-born students, the legal rights of foreign-born students as well as those perceived to be foreign-born, and an awareness of the resources available to support them.

-2. The Superintendent/Designee will include Policy 1070 in the professional development required for all volunteers.
+2. The Superintendent/designee will include Policy 1070 in the professional development required for all volunteers.

 4. HCPSS student services employees, international liaisons, and/or school points of contact will receive training on the following: